UMAprotocol/protocol/documentation/explainers/synthetic_tokens.md

 ## Priceless Synthetic Tokens
 “Priceless” synthetic tokens are synthetic tokens that are securely collateralized without an on-chain price feed.
 These tokens are designed with mechanisms to incentivize token sponsors (those who create synthetic tokens) to properly collateralize their positions.
 These mechanisms include a liquidation and dispute process that allows token holders to be rewarded for identifying improperly collateralized token sponsor positions.
 The dispute process relies on an oracle, the UMA DVM, to settle disputes regarding liquidations.

-For more details on how a “priceless” framework can be applied more generally to other types of financial contract templates on the blockchain, check out this blog post.
+For more details on how a “priceless” framework can be applied more generally to other types of financial contract templates on the blockchain, check out this blog post. <!-- TODO: add link -->

 ## Launching a New Synthetic Token